ozacas/asxtrade/README.md

 ### Cryptocurrency, bonds, commodities and other data (experimental)

 Preliminary support through [investpy](https://investpy.readthedocs.io/_info/introduction.html) is now available for visualising data associated with commodities, cryptocurrencies and world-wide bonds.
 Nothing needs to be configured for this, as data is downloaded if requested.

+## Why build this?

+* I like to experiment: its how I learn.
+I built this using a weird combination of tech - RPI4, Mongo, Django, Python, Matplotlib just to see whether it could be done!

+* Keep skills sharp and up-to-date

+* Learn finance and the macroeconomic world

+* Give back to the community and learn some wonderful tools

+* Have fun!